 One of my customers who has a physical disability is enthusiastic and confident in her ability to return to management in her prior industry.
 I recently met with her to critique her résumé.
 Prior to the critique she had attended an interview.
 After the critique she was scheduled for a phone interview.
 The last I heard, she was granted a second interview for both positions.

-Having hope is a combination of the aforementioned traits, optimism, persistence, and enthusiasm.
+Having hope is one of the four aforementioned traits, optimism, persistence, and enthusiasm.
 Together, these positive traits contribute to psychological capital, which guides us through the challenges in life.
 Psychological capital isn’t something that can be purchased, but it is something that can be developed through a positive attitude.
 Many times we’ve been told to be positive.
 Never has a greater truth been told.

 - Be memorable in a positive way in your job search (thingscareerrelated.com)